ashirt-ops/ashirt/README.md

 To change operations, navigate to `Select Operation` and choose one of the operations exposed in the list.
 If the operation you are looking for is not in the list, try pressing the `Refresh Operations`, or check with the operation owner to ensure that you have write access to that operation.

+### Multiple backends

+Some users may end up using this application for multiple backends -- either for testing, or due to multiple communities using the same software.
+Currently this application does not strongly support swiching backends, though it is possible.
+To swtich backends, simply enter the new API Key, Secret Key, and Host Path in the settings menu.
+Note that when switching, it is likely your current selected operation will be removed and you will need to select a new operation.

+A particular edgecase that is not supported is when multiple backends have the same name for different operations.
+In these cases, it is incumbent on the user to be vigilant and ensure that the right data goes to the right backend.

 ## Managing Evidence

 Previous evidence can be reviewed by navigating to `View Accumulated Evidence`, which will present a screen showing evidence for the current operation.
 Selecting a row in the evidence list will show: